H00KX/legacymap/README.md

 # What this isn't
 * Tested with imports via ordinals.
 If you need to use them, I'm pretty sure you're smarter than I am anyway.
 * A virus.
-This allows you to execute kernel mode code on your own machine only, and any antivirus would nab it anyway.
+This allows you to execute kernel mode code on your own machine only for educational purposes.